Tutor: Siobhan Rattigan-Smith

-The aim of the course is to be able to advise and explain the advantages of each trust, to better understand the tax issues around these trusts, and to identify the differences between each trusts.
+The aim of the course is to be able to advise and explain the advantages of each trust, to better understand the tax issues around these trusts, and to identify the differences between each trust.

 In particular, we consider the use of:

-2) Business Property Relief Trusts;
+- Business Property Relief trusts

 The afternoon is designed to bring a further understanding as to how lifetime trusts are used in estate planning:

 a) Asset Protection Trusts – this section examines how these trusts are employed and explores the differences between tax mitigation and asset preservation.

 Timings: 10:00 – 16:00

 Venue: The College of Will Writing in Lincoln (this is not available as an online course)